-Once you have your baby, you’re thrown into breastfeeding.
+Your baby is here!
+Now its time to figure out how to feed it!
+If you have chosen breastfeeding, we are here to help!
 As a first time mom, it’s a world you have no experience in, and can be quite daunting.
 Even if you do have experience, each child can be different, and your body is always changing.
 Milk supply may not have been an issue with one child, but it could be with another.

 There are tons of products, foods, and beverages that claim to help increase breast milk production, but it can be hard to sift through them all to find what really works for you.
 When your production decreases, you may become desperate to find any way to increase your supply.
 Finding an answer is also time-sensitive, as you have a little one depending on you for your breast milk.
 So before diving deep into the world of breastfeeding, take a look at these foods and beverages that can help increase your supply, and make sure you always have them around ⸺ just in case.

-Oatmeal is not only a quick and easy breakfast or snack, it’s also a food that has been said to help increase breast milk supply.
+Love breakfast?
+It can also be a snack!
+Best of all it’s a food that can help increase breast milk supply.
 Oatmeal provides mothers with an amazing variety of nutrients that can create a richer supply of milk.
-Oatmeal is also a source of iron, which can be a factor in low milk supply.
+It’s a cereal also a source of iron, which can be a factor in low milk supply.
 So by eating oatmeal, a mother could quite possibly be compensating for her low iron level, which may be the reason her supply is decreasing.

 This is an amazing option for many reasons, the main one being that it’s an easy food to include in your diet.
 Through simply eating plain oatmeal, or making cookies with an oatmeal base, this is an easy addition to your day.